- Quick Facts

 This meal plan was created to stabilize blood sugar and insulin levels which has been shown to increase weight loss, improve cholesterol levels and enhance fat-burning.

-YOU MAY ALSO LIKE – Nutrisystem Diet Plan
+RELATED – Nutrisystem Diet Plan

 Q: Can I just take one a day Golo Release pill if I only eat one meal a day?

 A: According to the information published on Golo Blog, Release should only be taken with food, you can take it anytime either at the beginning, during or after your meal.
 You should never take Release on an empty stomach – doing so could cause low blood sugar.

 We have noticed some members mentioning taking it before the meal, the reason we don’t suggest doing this is because we don’t want you to take it and get distracted and not eat right way; but if you take it as you are beginning your meal then you are good!